12/29/2021

 But I started fiddling with it whenever I finished my homework and was too wired to sleep.

 It wasn't all roses.
 As fall gave way to winter, we got a few really bad storms.
 One day after school, I was out hunting when it began to storm.
 I knew Jillian planned to go to the store and get a few convenience items for us...more soap for our washstand and Katie's washtub baths, and even a few non- perishables.
 We'd gotten some camping cookware and were able to expand our diets.
+Canned chili and stew.
+Oh, god, I missed meat while I was roasting all that produce!

 When the storm got really bad, I called it a day and rushed to the science center to offload my specimens, all the while worrying about Katie and Jillian.